davidhadas/codeenginedocs/getting-started-with-guard.md

     {: screen}

 Security Alerts appear as warnings in the log file and start with the string "SECURITY ALERT!".
-The default setup of Guard is to never block any request and auto-learn any changes in the ingress.
-It typically takes about 30 min for Guard to learn the charactaristics of the incoming requests and build coresponding micro-rules.
-After the initial learning period, Guard alerts only when a change in behaviour is detedted.
+The default setup of Guard is to never block any request/response and auto-learn any new pattern after reporting it.
+When the application is actively serving requests, it typically takes about 30 min for Guard to learn the patterns of the application requests/responses and build coresponding micro-rules.
+After the initial learning period, Guard alerts only when a change in behavior is detected.

-Note that in the default setup, Guard continues to learn any new behavior and will therefore avoid reporting when the new behavior repeats.
+Note that in the default setup, Guard continues to learn any new behavior and therefore avoid reporting repeatedly when the new behavior reoccurs.
-Correct security procedures should incldue reviewing any new behavior detected by Guard.
+Correct security procedures should include reviewing any new behavior detected by Guard.

-Guard can also be configrued to operate in other important modes of operation such as:
+Guard can also be configured to operate in other important modes of operation such as:

 - Move from auto-learning to manual micro-rules management after the initial learning period
 - Block requests/responses when they do not conform to the micro-rules